 This is part one in a four-part series that will walk you through everything you need to think about when performance testing a new site.

-Before taking the world’s first flight, the Wright brothers built a wind tunnel in which they tested hundreds of different wing designs.
-I’d argue that building a production website should go through similarly rigorous testing.
+Before taking the world’s first flight, the Wright Brothers built a wind tunnel in which they tested hundreds of different wing designs.
+Building a production website should go through similarly rigorous testing.
 If you’re launching a production website with a significant amount of anticipated traffic, testing the site in an environment that simulates the dynamic nature of the world in which it will eventually operate is an absolute necessity.

-Performance and load testing help us identify points of contention and targets for optimization, and give us a realistic view of what the system can handle in terms of load.
+Performance and load testing helps us identify points of contention and targets for optimization and gives us a realistic view of what the system can handle in terms of load.

-As a general performance metric, the standing rule of thumb is that no page should take longer than 3 seconds to load, with 10,000 concurrent users.
+As a general performance metric, the standing guideline is that no page should take longer than 3 seconds to load with 10,000 concurrent users.
 There is some wiggle room here, as content loaded dynamically might take slightly longer, but generally the main HTML body and images should load in this timeframe.

-Websites tend to be a mixture of pages with simple construction with highly static content and pages with highly dynamic content and lots of binary code.
+Websites tend to be a mixture of pages with simple construction & static content and pages with lots of binary code & dynamic content.